OmarHumamah/fadfid-v1/README.md

 2. : sort posts by time. /
 3. : organize posts in profile and userProfile, and activate private, friends and all./

+**Anonymous mood**

+1. : checkbox in settings. /
+2. : post and display post anonymously./
+3. : hide anonymous post in user profile. /
+4. : like anonymously. /
+5. : comment anonymously. /

 **err postTime**
 **err if user logged in by email and password(fixed!!)**
 **err when display user info from userProfileConst(fixed!!)**